Squidbillies: Concept and development

 On March 25, 2004, the series was announced to be in production with a first season consisting of seven episodes planned.
 Adult Swim later showed short clips from the first episode during San Diego Comic-Con and Dragon Con in 2004.
-The series, originating from the creators of Space Ghost Coast to Coast and Aqua Teen Hunger Force, was announced as in development with as many as 96 episodes, that the pilot episode would air on November 7, 2004, and that the official broadcast would take place in January 2005.
+The series was announced as in development with as many as 96 episodes, that the pilot episode would air on November 7, 2004, and that the official broadcast would take place in January 2005.
 On November 4, 2004, three days before the pilot episode was scheduled to air, the animated special Anime Talk Show aired, featuring future Squidbillies star Early Cuyler, along with Meatwad from Aqua Teen Hunger Force and Sharko from Sealab 2021, who are interviewed by Space Ghost.
 The special was later placed as a bonus feature on the first DVD volume of Squidbillies.
 The pilot episode was heavily promoted to air on November 7, 2004.
 On that date, however, Adult Swim decided to air the first episode of Perfect Hair Forever unannounced due to the incompleteness of the Squidbillies episode.

 In March 2005, Adult Swim announced that a six-episode first season would air from September of that year alongside 12 oz.
 Mouse and Perfect Hair Forever.
 An unfinished version of the pilot episode aired on April Fool's Day, later revealed by a bumper that it would be completed in five weeks.
 On October 16, 2005, after being posted on the official website two days earlier, the episode aired alongside the rest of the season.